×

 What is a typical expat home or apartment like in Ecuador?

 "We live in a large two bedroom two bathroom apartment with views to the mountains and over the river.
 Yes there are expats in other buildings but we did not come here to live with expats............although we love bumping into them.
 We only have one other couple (expats) who live in our building.
-The rest are locals and lovely people and they have accepted us with open arms," said one person in Cuenca.
+The rest are locals and lovely people and they have accepted us with open arms," remarked one member in Cuenca.

 "I live in an apartment within an 8 unit building (tower) within a gated community of about 20 towers.
 Ideal mix of privacy and neighborly acquaintances.
 I don't know what the house/apt mix is, but I would imagine expat families with kids go for houses (in Sanborondon, Los Ceibos, or Via la Costa) and expat singles and couples go for apts.
-The houses in Sanborondon are usually huge, expensive, and not many to rent," explained one person living in Guayaquil, Ecuador.
+The houses in Sanborondon are usually huge, expensive, and not many to rent," explained one foreigner living in Guayaquil, Ecuador.

 View More Answers